-One of the hotel’s best features is no doubt the wonderful roof top terrace, offering a jacuzzi, sun loungers, a bar, live music at nights and fantastic views to the park.
+One of the hotel’s best features is undoubtedly the wonderful roof top terrace, with sun loungers, a bar, live music at night and fantastic views of Central Park.

-The Cafe Louvre, in front of the hotel, was known in colonial days as the Acera del Louvre and was a focal point for bohemian society and for rebellion against Spanish rule.
-A plaque outside the hotel entrance honors the "lads of the Louvre sidewalk" who died for Cuban independence.
+The Cafe del Louvre, outside the hotel, was known in colonial days as the Acera del Louvre, a gathering place for bohemian society and for rebels against Spanish rule.
+A plaque at the hotel entrance honors the "Lads of the Louvre Sidewalk" who died for Cuban independence.

-Today it is as lively, traditional music groups always play for the tourists and locals enjoying the entertainment and the drinks.
+Today, just as lively, it always has traditional music groups playing, and tourists enjoying the entertainment and cocktails.